-To use the castNonNull method, the checker-util.jar file must be on the classpath at run time.
+To use the castNonNull method, the checker-util. jar file must be on the classpath at run time.

-The Nullness Checker introduces new method, rather re-using org.junit.Assert.assertNotNull(Object) existing method such an as com.google.common.base.Preconditions.checkNotNull(Object).
+The Nullness Checker introduces a new method, rather than re-using an existing method such org.junit.Assert.assertNotNull(Object) com.google.common.base.Preconditions.checkNotNull(Object).
 Those methods are commonly used for defensive programming, so it is impossible to know the programmer's intent when writing them.
 Therefore, it is important to have a method call that is used only for warning suppression.
 See Section 32.2.1 for a discussion of the distinction between warning suppression and defensive programming.